 Photo: Deepak kumar / Wikimedia Commons

 To immerse yourself in the beauty of the natural wonders around Chittoor, you have to plan a visit to Tada Falls.
 It is locally called the Ubbalamadugu Falls and falls from a height of 100 metres through the cascade of rocky mountains.
 The dense forest also makes for a great spot for adventure enthusiasts to explore trekking and nature walking experiences.
-Beyond the waterfalls, ensure that you also visit Oneness Temple and Sricity, which are located nearby.
+Beyond the waterfalls, ensure that you also visit Oneness Temple and Sricity, which are located nearby, as they too are often highlighted in the Chittoor tourist places list.

 Location: Chittoor district, Andhra Pradesh